Mary Poppins (book series): Mrs Banks

 Mrs Banks is married to George Banks and is the mother of Jane, Michael, John, Barbara, and Annabel Banks.
 Her first name is never revealed in the books, but was given as Winifred in the film and the stage musical.
 In the books, she is the struggling mistress of the Banks household, and is easily intimidated by Mary Poppins, who treats her with thinly veiled contempt.
 In the film, she is a strident suffragette (in public; at home, she is the typical Edwardian wife) who is treated somewhat satirically.
-The reason she was made into a suffragette in the film was to explain why she sometimes did not have time to look after her children.
+She was made into a suffragette in the film to explain why she sometimes did not have time to look after her children.
 In the stage musical, she is a former actress who is under constant pressure from her husband as she struggles to enter his social circle.
 In the 1964 Disney film, she is portrayed by Glynis Johns; in the 2004 Radio 4 drama, she is played by Deborah Berlin.

 Park Keeper

 The Park Keeper is a prominent supporting character in the books.
 He frequently appears in scenes taking place in the park, one of Mary's favourite places to take the children.
-He is very particular and obsessive about the Park's Bye-Laws and such.
+He is very particular and obsessive about the Park's bylaws and such.
 He is very confused and sometimes annoyed by Mary Poppins's magical adventures but has learnt to accept that there are things about her he will never understand.
-He secretly yearns for his childhood, and finds any opportunity to join in with the Banks children's games such as kite flying and fireworks.
+He secretly yearns for his childhood, and finds any opportunity to join the Banks children's games such as kite flying and fireworks.
 His full name is Fred Smith and his mother is the Bird Woman.
 He does not appear in the 1964 film, but he does appear in the stage musical.
 In the musical, he sings the song "Let's Go Fly a Kite" with Bert and the children.
 He appeared in the 2018 sequel, played by Steve Nicolson.